 Ninety-nine percent of the time-affiliate-written pieces are very obvious and are rejected for their clear affiliation to the brand mentioned in them (e.g., an article about mobile apps with a link to a phone carrier), which is why Website Magazine requires articles to be vendor neutral and rejects those that are not.

 First and foremost, it has to provide unique value -- in our minds and to our audience.
 If it doesn't, it'll get declined on those grounds just like any other post would.
 If we really believe the tools or services in question are great, and the author writes about them in a way that's educational and not “salesy,” then we'll at least take a look.
-The only other requirement would be that the author immediately disclose their affiliation.
+The only other requirement would be that the author immediately discloses their affiliation.
 I'll also say that it's generally best to try to get a neutral third-party to write the piece, as the “grain of salt” it requires of the readership is significantly smaller.

-When brand mention is becoming unhealthy practice?
+When is brand mention becoming unhealthy practice?

 One of the most important but misunderstood legal issues that bloggers must understand relates to disclosing material connections.
 The U.S. Code of Federal Regulations provides very specific instructions on how bloggers should disclose material connections, which could be in the form of monetary compensation, free items, free advertising and so on.
 Bloggers most frequently violate laws related to disclosing materials connections when they publish blog posts that a third party pays them for, or when they publish a review about a product or service without disclosing the compensation or free product they received from the third party in exchange for publishing the post or review.
 The connection must be very clearly communicated in the blog post.
 If an advertiser asks a blogger to publish a sponsored post, or write a product review, but also asks the blogger not to disclose the fact that the advertiser paid for the post or review, the blogger should turn down the offer.
 Both the advertiser and the blogger could get into trouble if they're caught.

 Well, we hope you found this post useful!
-If you have something to add, you want to share your experience or discuss any other ethical questions of blogging and content marketing, please, leave you comments below.
+If you have something to add, you want to share your experience or discuss any other ethical questions of blogging and content marketing, please, leave your comments below.